History of Chinese Americans in St. Louis

 Greater St. Louis has a Chinese community.
-There are 1,931 Chinese Americans in St. Louis (0.6% of the city's population), and 14,460 living in the Greater St. Louis area (0.5% of the area's population).

 The first Chinese immigrant to St. Louis was Alla Lee, a 24-year-old from Ningbo who arrived in 1857.
 He socialized with the Irish American community and married an Irish woman.
 He sold coffee and tea in a shop on North Tenth Street.

 Around 1867, several hundred Chinese looking for work in factories and mines in and around St. Louis moved there from New York and San Francisco.
 The community they settled, Hop Alley, became St. Louis' Chinatown.

 This community disappeared in 1966 when it was demolished to make room for a parking lot for Busch Stadium.
 Many Chinese Americans moved to St. Louis's Missouri suburbs, where they founded Chinese-language schools and Chinese churches and community organizations.

 Demographics

 In the late 19th century and the early 20th century, the ethnic Chinese population was less than 0.1% of the city's population.
 There were 300 Chinese in St. Louis by the end of the 19th century.
 In 1960, 102 Chinese lived in the St. Louis suburbs, making up 30% of the Greater St. Louis Chinese.
 In 1970, 461 lived in the suburbs, making up 80% of the area population.
 In 1980 the number increased to 3,873, making up 78% of the area population.
 In 1990, the number increased to 3,873, making up 83% of the area total.

-The 2000 U.S. Census said that there were 9,120 people of Chinese descent in Greater St. Louis.
+The 2000 U.S. census said that there were 9,120 people of Chinese descent in Greater St. Louis.
 Huping Ling, author of Chinese St. Louis: From Enclave to Cultural Community, said that unofficial estimates as of 2004 ranged from 15,000 to 20,000.
 She said that 1% of the population of suburban St. Louis was ethnic Chinese and that the "great majority" of the ethnic Chinese in the area lived in the suburbs, particularly those west and south of St. Louis.